pyconca/2018-web/pages/registration.fr.rst

 Tickets
 =======

-There are many different kind of tickets available for purchase.
+There are several different kinds of tickets available for purchase.
 Pycon Canada 2018 registration gives access to sessions from November 10-11th.
-Participation in the sprints is free
+Participation in the sprints is free.

     * Student ($88 + Taxes & Fees)
     * Super Early Bird ($100 CAD + Taxes & Fees)